tripathiarpan20/HF-torchserve-pipeline/HF-only/README.md

-Create a Torchserve model archive with the model handler file (`scripts/torchserve_bert_sentiment_handler.py` in our example) along with relevant dependencies in `requirements.txt` (like 🤗 transformers).
+Create a Torchserve model archive with the model handler file (`scripts/torchserve_vitxxsmall_handler.py` in our example) along with relevant dependencies in `requirements.txt` (like 🤗 transformers).

-**Note:** Since we are not giving a pretrained checkpoint as a `.pth` file (as it would be downloaded from 🤗 in the `initialize` method of our `torchserve_bert_sentiment_handler.py`), the `--serialized-file` option is redundant and we do not use the context in our handler.
+**Note:** Since we are not giving a pretrained checkpoint as a `.pth` file (as it would be downloaded from 🤗 in the `initialize` method of our `torchserve_vitxxsmall_handler.py`), the `--serialized-file` option is redundant and we do not use the context in our handler.
 ```
-mkdir -p HF-models/
+mkdir -p model-store
 touch dummy_file.pth
-torch-model-archiver --model-name bert_sentiment --serialized-file dummy_file.pth --version 1.0 --handler scripts/torchserve_bert_sentiment_handler.py --export-path model-store -r requirements.txt
+torch-model-archiver --model-name vitxxsmall --serialized-file dummy_file.pth --version 1.0 --handler scripts/torchserve_vitxxsmall_handler.py --export-path model-store -r requirements.txt
 rm -f dummy_file.pth
 ```